Now Reading

 Each LPA costs £82 to register, so if you are registering two LPAs, your registration fees will be £164.
 Some exemptions are available for those on low incomes or benefits recipients.

-Through your Adroit Legal Services benefits, our panel of Wills and estate planning specialists will help you to complete your LPAs and registration.
+Through your Octopus Legacy Services benefits, our panel of Wills and estate planning specialists will help you to complete your LPAs and registration.
 Fees vary but expect to pay around £240 for each LPA.

 What might happen if I don't make Lasting Powers of Attorney?